Arrival at the Airport

 You might come to Australia for reasons such as holidays, sightseeing, business, social or recreational purposes, to visit relatives, friends, or for other short-term non-work reasons like medical treatment or medical consultations.
 You might just be passing through on your way to somewhere else.
 Whether you are visiting for less than 72 hours or planning on a stay of several years you must have a valid Australian visa.
 For more information about passport and visa requirements to enter Australia, please visit Department of Immigration and Border Protection.

-To clear the Australian Customs and Border Protection Service checkpoint you must complete and submit an incoming passenger card, and present a passport, visa (if applicable).
+To clear the Department of Immigration and Border Protection checkpoint you must complete and submit an incoming passenger card, and present a passport, visa (if applicable).
 To find out more visit Department of Immigration and Border Protection for important information for travellers.

 Declare items on the incoming passenger card as described on Department of Agriculture.